 Thirty-three Years of Debate

-The year 2013 marks the thirty-third anniversary of the Osterweis Debate Tournament.
+The year 2016 marks the thirty-sixth anniversary of the Osterweis Debate Tournament.
 When it was founded in 1980, the tournament aimed to introduce youth in the New Haven, Connecticut area to debate; recently Osterweis has expanded to welcome students throughout the state, and focuses mostly on the parliamentary collegiate debate style.
 The tournament is made possible through the generosity of Jonathan Edwards College and the Osterweis Fund.

 Our Namesake, Rollin G. Osterweis